Courier Management Software: Finding the Best Solution for Your Delivery Needs

 Here’s a bit more about what we can do to help your delivery team, followed by an explanation of what full-fledged courier management software brings to the table.

-At Circuit, we provide delivery solutions for both drivers and dispatchers since they need to work together to deliver goods to customers.
+At Circuit, we offer delivery solutions for drivers and dispatchers since they need to work together to deliver goods to customers.
 We started out helping individual drivers find the shortest route on multi-stop trips and have grown to help small businesses and delivery teams bring products straight to their consumers.

 We offer four different features that our customers have told us are important to them.

 With Circuit’s route planning services, you can take delivery windows and time-sensitive shipments into account by adding priority stops.
-And soon, Circuit will be taking vehicle capacity into consideration — to ensure that all your drivers are carrying the optimal load for the car or truck that they’re driving.
+And soon, Circuit will be taking vehicle capacity into consideration — to ensure that all your drivers are carrying the optimal load for the car or truck they’re driving.

 Plus, if you want everyone to use the same software, it’s helpful to have something drivers actually enjoy using.
 Circuit has three features that make it a favorite among drivers (so getting them to use it is easier).